yu-wenqian/adv-transfer-eval/README.md

 | NI | 10.62/<br>6.92/<br>0.48 | 8.66/<br>6.53/<br>0.46 | 14.12/<br>7.49/<br>0.74 | 2.38/<br>4.01/<br>0.10 | 18.14/<br>7.71/<br>1.80 | 14.54/<br>8.11/<br>1.32 | 4.12/<br>4.57/<br>0.28 | 10.37/<br>6.48/<br>0.74 |
 | VMI | 10.34/<br>6.84/<br>0.28 | 7.58/<br>6.10/<br>0.42 | 13.20/<br>7.15/<br>0.60 | 3.38/<br>0.06/<br>1.40 | 9.40/<br>5.87/<br>0.60 | 7.54/<br>5.92/<br>0.54 | 3.86/<br>4.47/<br>0.32 | 7.9/<br>5.20/<br>0.59 |

+The table shows scores of three protocols in our new benchmark.
+Each column represents one source model and each row represents one attack method.
+There are three scores (protocol-1 to 3) in each cell.

 ## - Citation

 Please cite the following paper, if you use this code.